ctsit/research-subject-mapper/README.md

 ### Running the generate_subject_mapper tools
 #### Input Requirements:
-1) Person Index fields needs to specified in the source_data_schema.xml before running gsm
+1) Edit the source_data_schema.xml file to specify the Person Index fields before running gsm.
+You will need to specify the study subject number, a field to verify the study subject (typically year of birth), and the subject's corresponding MRN.

 2) If this tool is being run on the central site you need to run `gsmi` tool as shown below and put generated files in the ftp of the site.
 Client sites typically only need to run the generate_subject_mapper tool.